Teresa Teng: Influences

-Singing
+Voice

-Teng was a soprano, according to The New York Times.
-She was known for her "soothing and crystalline" singing voice, with her vocal trademark classified as a "quasi-whisper," which David B. Gordon characterises as a "private emotion" in her listeners—as though she were singing for each of them individually.
-Cultural critic Rey Chow labelled her voice as soft, throaty, and feminine, whereas Mike Levin of Billboard described it as "soft and almost breathless."
+Teng was a Soprano, according to The New York Times.
+She possessed more than 3-octave vocal range: C3 (LowC) ~ E6 (HiE) and was known for her "soothing and crystalline" singing voice, with her vocal trademark classified as a "quasi-whisper", which David B. Gordon characterizes as a "private emotion" in her listeners—as though she were singing for each of them individually.
+Examining her vocal abilities, NetEase Entertainment praised Teng's soft voice style in the high range, describing her ability to "sing the high notes from C5 to G5 with the strength and timbre of her natural voice."
+It also commended Teng's breath control and her command of an array of genres.
+Wang Yueyang from Sina News commented that "Teng's voice is very distinctive, soft, and soothing," stating that "you can't hear her breathing and she can sing continuous high notes without nasal sounds."
+Cultural critic Rey Chow has labelled Teng's voice as soft, throaty, and feminine, whereas Mike Levin of Billboard described her voice as "soft and almost breathless".
 Teng's voice covered a diverse range of musical styles and languages.
-Meredith Schweig at Emory University noted this point on her book: "Teng was famously versatile: she confidently performed in multiple languages and grooved in a number of genres, such as Haipai, Enka, and Euro-American pop stylings, on dozens of hit records, and that her voice and physical appearance were revered as the apotheosis of feminine beauty and virtue."
+Meredith Schweig at Emory University notes that "Teng was famously versatile: she performed confidently in multiple languages and seamlessly blended haipai, enka, and Euro-American pop stylings in dozens of hit records," and that Teng's "voice and physical appearance were venerated as the apotheosis of feminine beauty and virtue."

 Lyrical writing

-In 1987, Teng recorded the song "Summer Christmas," a cover of the Japanese song "Merry X’mas in Summer," originally recorded by Kuwata Band member Yoshisuke Kuwata.
-The same year, Teng recorded "River of Destiny," a cover of the Japanese original "Sadame Gawa."
-Teng composed the lyrics of both songs in Mandarin and included them in her 1987 Mandarin album, "I Only Care About You."
-In 1988, she wrote the lyrics for the song "We Are the Stars" in both Chinese and Japanese versions and sang it on stage with Japanese musician Yūzō Kayama on October 29.
-In 1992, Teng penned the lyrics for what was later revised into a song, "Star’s Wish," after she died.
+In 1987, Teng recorded the song "Summer Christmas", a cover of the Japanese song "Merry X'mas in Summer", originally recorded by Kuwata Band member Yoshisuke Kuwata.
+The same year, Teng recorded "River of Destiny", a cover of the Japanese original "Sadame Gawa".
+She composed the lyrics of both songs in Mandarin and included them on her 1987 Mandarin album, I Only Care About You.
+In 1988, Teng wrote the lyrics for the song "We Are the Stars" in both Chinese and Japanese versions and sang it on stage with Japanese musician Yūzō Kayama on 29 October.
+In 1992, Teng penned the lyrics for what was later revised into a song, "Star's Wish", after she died.